Becoming A DOT

 What is NRCME Certification?

 The National Registry of Certified Medical Examiners (NRCME) is a Federal program that establishes requirements for healthcare professionals that perform physical qualification examinations and issue medical certificates for truck and bus drivers.
-To become a certified medical examiner (ME) and be listed on the National Registry, healthcare professionals must complete training that meets the core curriculum established by the Federal Motor Carrier Safety Administration’s (FMCSA).
+To become a certified medical examiner (ME) and be listed in the National Registry, healthcare professionals must complete training and testing on the Federal Motor Carrier Safety Administration’s (FMCSA) physical qualifications standards and guidelines.

 How Do I Get Certified to do DOT Physical Exams?